GabrieleNocchi/snp_call_nextflow/singularity_apptainer/README.md

 <b>Available options:</b>

---reads (default CWD: ./*{1,2}.fastq.gz) ### this can be changed by passing --reads as flag to the command, to match your reads location path and names patterns
+--reads (default CWD: ./*{1,2}.fastq.gz) ### this can be changed by passing --reads as flag to the command, to match your reads location path and names patterns (ie. fq.gz)

 --outdir (default CWD: ./) ### this can be changed to any directory